algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/weekly_reports/cumulative.md

 1. Finalize the test plan.
 2. Deploy unit tests.
-3. Complete the assembler
+3. Complete the assembler.
-4. Begin working on the Virtual Processor
+4. Begin working on the Virtual Processor.

 ### Conclusion